 The nine principles of the Privacy Framework (Part III)

-Given that seven of the original APEC member economies were members of the OECD, it is not surprising that the APEC Privacy Framework was based on the original OECD Guidelines.
-The APEC privacy principles address personal information about living individuals and exclude both publicly available information and information connected with domestic affairs.
+Given that seven of the original APEC member economies were members of the OECD, it is not surprising that the original APEC Privacy Framework was based on the original OECD Guidelines.
+Similarly, the 2015 update was based on a 2013 update to the OECD's Guidelines.10 The APEC privacy principles address personal information about living individuals and exclude both publicly available information and information connected with domestic affairs.
 The principles apply to persons or organisations in both public and private sectors who control the collection, holding, processing or use of personal information.
 Organisations that act as agents for others are excluded from compliance.

 While based on the OECD Guidelines, the APEC principles are not identical to them.
 Missing are the OECD Guidelines of 'purpose specification' and 'openness', although aspects of these can be found within the nine principles – for example, purpose limitations are incorporated in Principle IV regarding use of information.
 The APEC principles also permit a broader scope of exceptions and are slightly stronger than the OECD Guidelines on notice.
 In general, the APEC principles reflect the objective of promoting economic development and the respect for differing legal and social values among the member economies.

 This principle provides that privacy protections be designed to prevent harm to individuals from wrongful collection or misuse of their personal information and that remedies for infringement be proportionate to the likelihood and severity of harm.

 Principle II – notice